 As dependency or addiction becomes more severe, individuals may notice regular withdrawal symptoms when they do not consume alcohol for a time (perhaps daily or even hourly).
 These symptoms may include headaches, shaking, feeling nauseous, racing heart or sweating.
 If these symptoms are present, medical guidance should be sought immediately.

-The Banyans have created a short downloadable document that provides additional information on alcohol misuse, and the importance of medically supported recovery.
-We encourage you to view this resource with your loved ones when engaging in a conversation about alcohol misuse.
+The Banyans have created a short downloadable document that provides additional information on alcohol misuse as well as the importance of medically supported recovery.
+We encourage you to view this resource with your loved ones when engaging in a conversation about alcohol misuse or before deciding on attending an alcohol addiction retreat or rehabilitation program.

 Alcohol Addiction Treatment

-The Banyans offers thorough, professional guidance for those wishing to achieve long-lasting freedom from alcohol misuse.
+The Banyans offers thorough, professional guidance for those wishing to achieve long-lasting freedom from alcohol misuse through a holistic alcohol rehab program.

 A man attending the best rehab in Australia